 What is your first cycling memory? - The one that sticks out the most is when I cracked my head open at the age of 4.5 on my big wheel....In my mind I was standing up, no hands going down a hill and then I ran into the back of a car...the only questionable part of that memory is if I was really going without hands or not!

-Mary FHello my name is Mary.
+Who are you and how long have you been with Universal Cycles? - My name is Mary and I landed at UC three years ago and love it!
+I like working on all types of bikes and have a real personal passion for vintage bikes.
 I grew up in the "Dirty South" and have been riding bikes since before I can remember.
 My dad always told me that whatever type of transportation I choose, it's crucial to know how it works and how to fix it.
-Since then I have moved all over the country and worked in a handful of different shops over the past 11 years.
-I love working on all types of bikes and have a real personal passion for vintage bikes.
-I recently moved to Portland with my husband and son and we are loving it.
-I am really excited to be part of this great cycling community!
+Since then I have moved all over the country and worked in a handful of different shops over the past 15 years.

 Chat with you soon!

 I've been riding since 1989, so I've pretty much been a bike geek since 1989.
 I've tried most riding, but mountain biking is my passion.
 Like most people into cycling, I have a serious bike addiction.
 I have an all-mountain bike, a DH bike, 5 single speeds and a road bike (I'm not going to put a number on the partials and the projects).
 My philosophy is you need a different bike to ride to work everyday...and then a spare bike (or two) just in case.

 PS.
 I bought my first mountain bike from the shop that Mike was working at in 1989.
 Small world...